Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Observations

 \subsection{Hyper Suprime-Cam imaging}

-The four quasar fields were included in the HSC-SSP Wide layer, so five broad bands ($grizy$) data are available.
-However, their exposure time is not sufficient ($\sim1200$ s), and the NB872 imaging was not performed.
-Therefore, we performed the additional Subaru/HSC observations centred on the quasars with two broadband filters (HSC-$i2$ and HSC-$z$) and NB872 from December 2024 to July 2025 in queue mode.
-Their transmission curves are shown in Fig. \ref{fig:filter_trans}.
+The four quasar fields were included in the HSC-SSP Wide layer, so five broad bands ($grizy$) of imaging data are available.
+However, the exposure time of these observations is not sufficient ($\sim1200$ s) for detecting faint galaxies at $z\sim6.2$, and the NB872 imaging was not performed.
+Therefore, we performed additional Subaru/HSC observations centred on the quasars with two broadband filters (HSC-$i2$ and HSC-$z$) and NB872 from December 2024 to July 2025 in queue mode.
+The filter transmission curves are shown in Fig. \ref{fig:filter_trans}.
 During the HSC observations, we performed dithering with a pre-defined 5-point dither pattern\footnote{\url{https://www.naoj.org/Observing/queue/pidoc/proposals.html\#dithering}} and recommended dithering parameters ($120\arcsec$) for both RA and DEC directions to fill the gaps between the CCDs.
-Individual exposure times for the broad bands and NB872 are $\sim150$ s and 900 s, respectively.
-Table \ref{tab:obs_info} is the breakdown of total exposure time and seeing in the observations.
+Individual exposure times for the broad bands and NB872 are $\sim150$ s and $900$ s, respectively.
+Table \ref{tab:obs_info} gives the breakdown of total exposure time and seeing in the observations.
+The pixel scale of HSC is $0\farcs168$, and the spatial resolution is shown in Table \ref{tab:obs_info}.
 In the data reduction, we combined the raw broadband data from HSC-SSP with that of our observation to improve the image depth.
 However, we note that HSC-$i2$ data of the J0918+0139 and J1425-0015 fields are absent since the HSC-SSP used HSC-$i$ instead of HSC-$i2$ \footnote{HSC-$i$ was replaced by HSC-$i2$ on Feb.
 2016.} .
-The transmission curves of HSC-$i$ and HSC-$i2$ are slightly different, so we did not include the data of the HSC-$i$ in HSC-SSP.
+The transmission curves of HSC-$i$ and HSC-$i2$ are slightly different \citep{Kawanomoto2018}, so we did not include the data of the HSC-$i$ in HSC-SSP.
 The data were processed with \texttt{hscpipe 8.5.3} \citep{Bosch2018}\footnote{\url{https://hsc.mtk.nao.ac.jp/pipedoc_e/}}, which can create calibrated images and object catalogues from raw HSC data.
 In \texttt{hscpipe}, the astrometry and photometry are calibrated based on Pan-STARRS DR1 \citep{Chambers2016}.
-We use NB872 as the first reference filter for the source detection.
+In \texttt{hscpipe}, source detection is performed using the multiband data, and we set the filter priorities in the order of NB872, HSC-$z$, and HSC-$i2$ \footnote{The detailed algorithm of the source detection in \texttt{hscpipe} is described in \url{https://hsc.mtk.nao.ac.jp/pipedoc/pipedoc_8_e/tutorial_e/multiband_detailed.html}.} .
 In this study, we use \texttt{ext\_convolved\_ConvolvedFlux\_2\_4\_5\_instFlux} in the photometry catalogue, which is the aperture flux measured within the $1\farcs5$ diameter aperture after an aperture correction.
-We use some flags to exclude objects that are affected by saturated pixels or bad pixels, as summarized in Table \ref{tab:flag_info}.
+We use further flags to exclude objects that are affected by saturated pixels or bad pixels, as summarized in Table \ref{tab:flag_info}.